American Moderns, 1910 – 1960: From O’Keeffe to Rockwell

 Handsome Drinks, 1916

 Oil on composition board, 24 x 20 inches

 Brooklyn Museum, Gift of Mr. and Mrs. Milton Lowenthal, 72.3

 Oil on canvas, 25 1/4 x 20 1/4 inches

 Oil on canvas, 30 1/4 x 44 1/16 inches

 Brooklyn Museum, John B. Woodward Memorial Fund, 24.85

 American Moderns, 1910–1960: From O’Keeffe to Rockwell has been organized by the Brooklyn Museum.

-The Delaware Art Museum’s presentation of this exhibition is generously supported by the Johannes R. and Betty P. Krahmer American Art Exhibition Fund, DuPont, Wilmington Trust, and individual donors.
-Additional support is provided by grants from the Delaware Division of the Arts, a state agency dedicated to nurturing and supporting the arts in Delaware, in partnership with the National Endowment for the Arts.
+The Delaware Art Museum’s presentation of this exhibition was generously supported by the Johannes R. and Betty P. Krahmer American Art Exhibition Fund, DuPont, Wilmington Trust, and individual donors.
+Additional support was provided by grants from the Delaware Division of the Arts, a state agency dedicated to nurturing and supporting the arts in Delaware, in partnership with the National Endowment for the Arts.
 The Hunt Magazine, Delaware Today, and Mainline Today are media partners.